 Branches of the economy

 Croatia does not have large quantities of mineral resources.
 Coal and other mines (bauxite) were closed in the 1970s and 1980s.
 There are significant sources of non-metal minerals, which are used as raw materials in construction (gravel, sand, marl, construction rocks).
-Croatia has its own natural energy resources, including oil and gas, and most of all renewable energy sources, such as wind, hydroenergy and solar energy.
-It also extracts and processes large quantities of salt from the sea (salt works in Pag and Ston).
+Croatia has its own natural energy resources, including oil and gas, and most of all renewable energy sources, such as wind, hydro energy and solar energy.
+It also extracts and processes large quantities of salt from the sea (salt works in Pag, Ston and Nin).

 Agriculture and fisheries

-In Croatia there is a total of 3.15 million hectares of agricultural land, of which about 2 million is arable land, whilst the remainder consists of pastures, ponds and fish ponds.
+In Croatia there is a total of 1.5 million hectares of usable agricultural land, around of which 0.9 million is arable land, while the remainder consists of meadows and pastures.
 The different types of climate, relief and soil make it possible to produce a wide range of agricultural products, from arable and industrial crops, to vineyards, and continental and Mediterranean fruits and vegetables.
-Arable farming covers domestic need for cereals and sugar, and most of the demand for industrial crops.
+Arable farming covers domestic need for cereals and oil plants, and most of the demand for industrial crops.
 Croatia is a wine-growing country, and both continental and Mediterranean grapes are grown here, some of which are indigenous.
-Vineyards cover 58,000 hectares of land, and in 2011 1.4 million hectolitres of wine was produced.
+Vineyards cover 21,000 hectares, and 765,000 hectolitres of wine were produced in 2021.

 Istrian olive oils are some of the best and most awarded oils in the world.
-Croatia produces about 50,000 hectolitres of olive oil every year.
+Croatia produced 45,000 hectolitres of olive oil in 2019.

 Fishing and fish processing are mostly linked to the coastal and island areas of the country.
-In 2011, about 78,000 tons of sea fish and about 6,300 tons of freshwater fish were caught or farmed.
-Blue fish (sardines, mackerel) are dominant in sea fishing, and about one fifth are white fish and shellfish and molluscs.
-In freshwater fishing, the most common fish are carp and trout.
+In 2021, 84,097 tons of sea fish and 3,970 tons of freshwater fish were caught or farmed.
+Blue fish (sardines, mackerel) are dominant in sea fishing, and about one- quarter are white fish and shellfish and molluscs.
+In freshwater fishing, the most common fish are carp, silver carp and trout.

 Industry, energy and construction

-Industrial production in Croatia, until the recession, had an important place in total production.
-The most prominent forms were manufacturing and the petrochemical industry, and shipbuilding.
-Some companies were closed down in the process of transition, or were damaged in the war.
-This mostly applies to the textile, leather, metal and timber industries.
-There was also significant production in the construction and energy sectors.
-Some industries, however, still achieve positive results and are active in foreign trade.
-The value of the sales of industrial products in 2011 was HRK 129.8 billion (EUR 17.4 billion), of which HRK 49.1 billion was in exports (EUR 6.6 billion).
-According to their total revenues, the leading industrial branches lie the production of food, drinks and tobacco, and these are followed by the chemical and oil industries.
-The most common export activities are related to the processing of oil products (11.8%), motor vehicles (11.2%), chemical products (8.3%), food production (8.1%), electrical equipment 7.8%), machinery (6.2%), finished metal products (6.1%), pharmaceutical products (4.8%), clothing (2.9%), and timber and wood products (3.4%).
+Industrial production in Croatia has an important place in the country's total production.
+The most prominent forms are manufacturing, the petrochemical industry and shipbuilding.
+Some companies were closed down in the process of transition, or were damaged in the war, while others only partially adapted to world production trends.
+This mostly applies to the textile, leather, metal and timber industries as well as some large shipyards.
+There is also significant production in the construction and energy sectors.
+Some industries, however, continue to achieve positive results and are active in foreign trade.
+The value of the sales of industrial products in 2021 was HRK 153.35 billion (EUR 20.35 billion), of which HRK 64.13 billion was in exports (EUR 8.51 billion).
+According to their total revenues, the leading industrial branches are the production of food, drinks and tobacco, and these are followed by the chemical and oil industries.
+In terms of exports, the most prominent is the manufacturing industry, which accounts for around 81% of all exports.

 The energy sector is mainly based on electricity, gas and oil.
-In 2011, a total of 11,264 GWh of electricity was produced.
-Almost half of this production came from hydro--electrical power stations, and the remainder from classical power stations.
+In 2021, a total of 15,040 GWh of electricity was produced.
+Almost half of this production came from hydro-electrical power stations, and the remainder from classical power stations.
 Some of the production is occasionally exported.
 Production of natural gas and oil is not sufficient for domestic needs.
-The oil fields in Slavonia and Podravina meet 20–25% of the needs, whilst the production of natural gas covers about 65% of what is required.
+The oil fields in Slavonia and Podravina meet 20–25% of the country's needs, whilst the production of natural gas covers about 45% of what is required.

 Services, trade and transport

-Croatia’s road network consists of 29,333 km of categorised roads, of which 1,254 km are motorways.
+Croatia's road network consists of 26,960 km of categorised roads, of which 1,417 km are motorways and semi-motorways.
 In view of the area of the country and the size of the population, Croatia is first in Southeast Europe in terms of the length of its motorways.
-The first motorway, from Zagreb to Karlovac, was opened in 1972, but the motorway network was completed in particular at the end of the 1990s and the beginning of the 2000s.
-The international system of so-called E-roads includes more than 2,300 km of Croatian roads.
+The first motorway, from Zagreb to Karlovac, was opened in 1972, but the motorway network was greatly expanded at the end of the 1990s and the beginning of the 2000s.
+The international system of so-called E-roads includes 2,225 km of Croatian roads.
 Most passenger and goods transport are carried by road.

 Along the Croatian coast there are about 350 ports and docks, and the ports of Pula, Rijeka, Zadar, Šibenik, Split, Ploče and Dubrovnik are involved in international trade.
 In terms of strategic position and harbour traffic, the Port of Rijeka stands out.
 Links between the islands and the coast are maintained by ferries and shipping lines, which also partially link the Croatian coast with Italy.
 The most important port in the internal waterways is Vukovar on the River Danube.